-Your pay schedule is a combination of two pieces of information:
+Your pay schedule is a combination of three pieces of information:

 If there's a delay between your pay period and your pay date, this is called paying in arrears—this is very common for hourly employees because it gives you time to collect their hours and process payroll.

 Click the dropdowns below to learn more about: